Dark Purple House Plants: Add Elegance to Your Space for 2024

 • Watering it when the soil dries out but stop watering (or keep watering at the minimum) during the dormant stage.

-• This plant likes a bright indirect place.
+• This plant loves to thrive in a bright indirect place.

 Conclusion